 I can see you’re really upset about this.
 I honestly think you ought to sit down calmly, take a stress pill, and think things over.

-When it comes to soirées, politics is a bit like a pregnant belly.
+Politics at parties can be a bit like a pregnant belly.
 Should you touch it?
 While the old rule was to never talk about politics or religion at a party, our latest Party Poll reveals that 52% of adults nationwide think it’s perfectly okay to talk politics while socializing.
 Even if you aren’t part of the oral majority, you’ll want to grab a Berry Cordial and be prepared…especially now.
-Following are 10 tips from Diane Gottsman, a national etiquette expert and author of Pearls of Polish for keeping your political tête-à-têtes at parties as polite as possible.
+Following are 10 tips from Diane Gottsman, a national etiquette expert, for keeping your political tête-à-têtes at parties as polite as possible.

 1. Test the waters.
 Don’t assume that everyone wants to talk politics and, even if they do, don’t monopolize the conversation with politics.